Peregrino Anselmo

 Juan Peregrino Anselmo (30 April 1902 – 27 October 1975) was a Uruguayan footballer who played as a striker for Uruguay national team.
 He was a member of national team which won 1930 FIFA World Cup.
 He scored three goals in the tournament, including two in the semi-finals.
 He was the first false 9 in a World Cup.
-He was part of squad which won gold medal at the 1928 Summer Olympics, but did not play in any games.
+He was part of the squad which won gold medal at the 1928 Summer Olympics, but did not play in any games.
 He was a player and later coach of C.A.
 Peñarol.
 As coach, succeeding mid-1962 the Hungarian Béla Guttmann in office, he led the club to the Uruguayan championship of the same year.
-In the later part of 1963 the Uruguayan goalkeeper Roque Maspoli succeeded him.
+In the later part of 1963 the Uruguayan goalkeeper Roque Máspoli succeeded him.